 London: Mod and Trad

-London is quintessentially English, yet cosmopolitan.
-We check out the new — the Millennium Bridge and the British Museum's Great Court, and admire the old — well-wrapped mummies and a rare Leonardo.
-After bantering with Beefeaters at the Tower of London, we do some riverside beach-combing.
+In this program, we go to London to check out the new — the Millennium Bridge and the British Museum's Great Court, and admire the old — well-wrapped mummies and a rare Leonardo.
+After bantering with Beefeaters at the Tower of London, we do some riverside beachcombing.
 Strolling the trendy South Bank of the Thames takes us from the Tate Modern to the dizzying London Eye.

 Having beaten Napoleon at Waterloo, the Duke of Wellington was once the most famous man in Europe.
 He was given London's ultimate address, #1 London.
 His mansion offers one of London's best palace experiences, with an 11-foot-tall marble statue of Napoleon, a small gallery of Wellington memorabilia, and a fine collection of paintings (20 yards from Hyde Park Corner Tube station, tel.
 020/7499-5676).